 - Genre-Busting: Sci-fi robot detective stories.

-- Go and Sin No More: Said word-for-word by Daneel to the police chief.
+- Go and Sin No More: Said word-for-word by Daneel to Commissioner Enderby.

 - Kryptonite Factor: Robots have a singular physical weakness: gamma radiation, which will destroy a positronic brain at doses well below what humans can tolerate.
-It is not common knowledge on Earth, but Daneel informs Bailey since, being partners, it is important that Bailey know his weaknesses.
+It is not common knowledge on Earth, but Daneel informs Baley since, being partners, it is important that Baley know his weaknesses.

 And she kept Lije Baley from sinking down.